 Inmate interviews also confirmed that inmates who identify as LGBTI are not housed separately or in dedicated wings.
-The transgender inmates reported being treated with respect and felt that their views concerning housing and programming were considered.

 This auditor observed during the tour of the facility that all housing units/pods have single showers, which allows all inmates the privacy to shower separately without other inmates or staff viewing them.